- Our Offer

 Skills Training UK will use the model Sub-Contractor’s Agreement published by the Funding Organisation and amended as required by mutual agreement between both parties.
 This ensures that contracting is transparent and that terms and conditions (except where amended and agreed by mutual consent) mirror those between Skills Training UK and the Funding Organisation.

-Skills Training UK has set a basic management fee of 20% which has been applied across all contracts commenced within the 2014/15 academic year and will continue to be applied in the 2015/16 academic year.
-The percentage of funding retained by Skills Training UK is used to recover the costs associated with the management of sub-contracted provision; the following is a non-exhaustive list of support provided to all members of our Supply Chain
+For the significant majority of sub-contracting arrangements, Skills Training UK has set a gross margin of 20% which has been applied across all contracts and will continue to be applied in the 2019/20 academic year.
+The margin retained by Skills Training UK is used to recover the costs associated with the supporting Supply Chain Partners; Skills Training UK holds ultimate responsible to the Funding Organisation for delivery of the contract and as a result we are responsible for the actions of all Supply Chain Partners connected to the programme of delivery.
+The following is a non-exhaustive list of support provided to all members of our Supply Chain.

 - Regular support and engagement with Supply Chain Partners through the Operations Manager for the relevant contract

-- Regular support with delivery and quality through engagement with the Continuous Improvement Team of Skills Training UK, including observation of teaching and learning, file quality, and compliance monitoring
+- Regular support with delivery and quality through engagement with the Quality Team of Skills Training UK, including observation of teaching and learning, file quality, and compliance monitoring

 - Access to the Data Management Performance Team with Skills Training UK who are responsible for the processing and maintenance of claims data